View Paul Behringer's Obituary on CantonRep.com and share memories

 Paul A. Behringer

+Age 81 of Navarre passed away in his home on March 5, 2020 after fighting a long battle with multiple myeloma.
+Paul was born on November 22, 1938, in Canton to the late Anthony and Marguerite Behringer.
+Paul graduated from Central Catholic High School and was a retired brick layer.
+He was a member of St. Joseph Catholic Church in Canton as well as Holy Family Catholic Church in Navarre.
+Paul proudly served his country in the Army and was a member of the Catholic Order of Foresters and the Myers Lake Sportsmen's Club.

+In addition to his parents, Paul was preceded in death by his brother, Don Behringer; sister, Dorothy Fitch and granddaughter, Macie Behringer.
+Paul is survived by his wife of 53 years, Mary Ellen (Schweizer) Behringer; three children, Bob (Amanda) Behringer, Kathleen (Brian) Vereb, Tammy (Robert) Schnabel; six grandchildren; six step-grandchildren; one step great-granddaughter; brother, Bob Behringer; sister, Pat Tschantz and many nieces, nephews and friends.

 A gathering of family and friends will be held Monday morning in the back of St. Joseph Catholic Church in Canton from 9:00 to 9:50 a.m. followed by a Mass of Christian Burial at 10:00 a.m.
 Enurnment will follow Tuesday at 9:30 a.m. at the Ohio Western Reserve National Cemetery in Seville, Ohio.
-Full obituary will be published in Sunday's edition or may be read online at www.dwilliamsfh.com.
+A special thank you to all of the staff at Tri-County Hematology and Oncology and the Aultman Hospice nurses and staff for the wonderful care they provided Paul.
+In lieu of flowers donations can be made to (stjude.com).
+Those unable to attend may sign the online guestbook at

 330-455-0387